 Below are the top comparisons between Bridge vs Switch:

-Key differences between Bridge vs Switch
+Key Differences Between Bridge vs Switch

 Let us discuss some key differences between Bridge vs Switch in the following points:

 1. A bridge connects a few networks.
-But the switch can connect to more networks compared to bridge.
+But the switch can connect to more networks compared to the bridge.

 2. Bridges are classified into three different types and switch to two types.

-4. Bridge cannot buffer each link received but the switch has the capability to buffer each link connected to its network.
+4. Bridge cannot buffer each link received, but the switch has the capability to buffer each link connected to its network.

-Comparison Table of Bridge vs Switch
+Bridge vs Switch Comparison Table

 The table below summarizes the comparisons between Bridge vs Switch: